-While on campus attending lectures or skills labs, students may wear an official approved navy scrub top or any official BHCLR top given to them by the college with navy scrub pants.
+While on campus attending lectures or skills labs, students will be allowed to wear an official approved navy scrub top or any official BHCLR top with navy scrub pants.
 Scrub attire must be neat, clean, in good condition, and have a professional fit, including but not limited to no tight fitting, gapping, low rise pants etc. Decorative trim or "piping" is not acceptable.